Paula K. Jones 434-856-8176

 - Through traffic on Route 29 South will use the right lane; event traffic will use the left lane, and

-- Through traffic on Route 29 North will use the left lane; event traffic will use the right lane.
+- Through traffic on Route 29 North will use the left lane from north of Tye River to Route 739; event traffic will use the right lane.

 If considering an alternate route, motorists are encouraged to use Route 151 (Patrick Henry Highway) from the intersection of Route 29/151 in Amherst County to the intersection of Route 250/151 in Albemarle County.
 This route is not recommended for trucks.

-With additional vehicles, including recreational vehicles on Route 29 and several adjoining secondary routes, it is anticipated that there will be congestion on Route 29 North and South, Arrington Road (Route 655), Diggs Mountain Road (Route 668), portions of Oak Ridge Road (Route 653) and Variety Mills Road (Route 655).
-Congestion is also possible on Wilson Hill Road (Route 665) and James River Road (Route 56).
-In addition, a portion of Oak Ridge Road fronting the festival grounds will be closed.
+With additional vehicles, including recreational vehicles on Route 29 and several adjoining secondary routes, it is anticipated that there will be congestion on Route 29 North and South, Arrington and Variety Mills Road (Route 655), Williamstown Road (Route 722), James River (Route 56), Findlay Mt.
+Road (Route 647) and portions of Oak Ridge Road (Route 653).

 Message boards, other traffic control devices and a Traffic Hazard Advisory Radio will be used to alert motorists to these changes in traffic pattern and any major congestion issues.
-A Safety Service Patrol unit will also be available to assist with any incidents that may occur.
+A Safety Service Patrol unit will also be available during peak traffic periods to assist with any incidents that may occur.

 Information in VDOT news releases was accurate at the time the release was published.
 For the most current information about projects or programs, please visit the project or program Web pages.
 You may find those by searching by keyword in the search Virginia DOT box above.